Skin Picking Disorder… what is it?

 1. The person keeps picking at their skin

 People with skin picking disorder repeatedly pick at their skin, oftentimes for hours.
-Skin picking can be automatic (the persona closeup of a person talking on a phone to seek help doesn’t even realize it), or it can be more focused (the person is well aware that they are picking their skin).
+Skin picking can be automatic (the person doesn’t even realize it), or it can be more focused (the person is well aware that they are picking their skin).
 Nevertheless, as a result of skin-picking, the person develops lesions (e.g., scabs and wounds) and feels the need to cover it with clothing or makeup.

 2. The person has tried to stop picking at their skin